DeltaZsnes/arduino_trial/NOTES.md

 Arduino Uno	16Mhz ATmega328	2KB SRAM, 32KB flash	14	6 input, 0 output

+# Solder Technic
+ - Heat the plate
+ - Place the wire on the plate
+ - Place the solder iron on the plate
+ - Good luck

-LED RGB solder and connect
+ADRESSABLE LED RGB solder and connect
+NeoPixel RING RGB LED LUXOR PARTS from Kjell och Company
     GND to GND
     DOUT to GND
     5V to 5V